 Once diagnosed, bipolar disorder is very treatable and can be managed with a proper care plan.

-Management of bipolar usually involves both medications and therapy.
+Management of bipolar disorder usually involves both medications and therapy.
 Medication for bipolar disorder includes:

 - mood stabilizers

 Additionally, a primary care doctor or psychiatrist may recommend different kinds of therapy.